 Normal 28 day cycle = ovulation occurs around day 14.
 27 day cycle = ovulation occurs around day 13.
 30 day cycle = ovulation occurs around day 16.

+What’s a “normal” menstrual cycle?
+Your menstrual cycle lasts from the first day of your period to the first day of your next period.
 The average menstrual cycle is about 25-30 days, but it can be as short as 21 days or longer than 35 — it’s different from person to person.
-The number of days in your cycle may also vary from month to month.
-When you get your period, it’s normal to bleed anywhere from 2 to 7 days.

-Can you ovulate on day 17 of a 27 day cycle?
+Can you get pregnant on a 30 day cycle?

-Can you ovulate on Day 9 of a 27 day cycle?
+Can you ovulate early on a 30 day cycle?

 If we assume ovulation occurs somewhere between day 11 and day 21, this extra fertile period can occur as early as day 9 of the menstrual cycle and as late as day 22.
 That’s a wide range!
 This is why most women who want to conceive will track ovulation and fertility signs.